 The application for the extension must be made within the six-month time period.
 It should identify the grounds for the request for an extension, indicate the additional time required to effect the transfer and the reasons why the transfer can’t be completed on time.

 Where trustees suspect a pension scam they should consider making such an application as soon as due diligence raises concerns and they consider that the criteria to request an extension are met.

 The Pensions Liberation Industry Group, which includes representative bodies from across the pensions industry, has published a code of good practice that sets out due diligence processes to combat pension scams.

 Approved financial advisers

 The FCA regulates firms and individuals that provide financial advice.
+Scammers sometimes pose as financial advisers and produce smart brochures and websites that even claim to give warnings about scams.
+Professional-looking marketing materials are not a guarantee of a company’s authenticity.
 If someone claims to be a financial or pension adviser then members can check with the FCA to make sure they are authorised.
 It’s important that members check this before they act on any pensions advice that they receive.

 The FCA also regulates those responsible for operating SIPPs, personal and contract-based stakeholder pension schemes.
 If you are concerned that a member of your scheme may have been targeted by a scam, then you can check whether the receiving pension provider is authorised by the FCA.